pforret/blog.splashing/_topic/profession/athlete.md

 ---
 # Profession: athlete

-An athlete  is a person who competes in one or more sports that involve physical strength, speed or endurance.
+An athlete  is a person who competes in one or more sports that involve physical strength, speed,  or endurance.
-The use of the term in several sports, such as golf or auto racing, becomes a controversial issue.

 Athletes may be professionals or amateurs.
 Most professional athletes have particularly well-developed physiques obtained by extensive  physical training and strict exercise accompanied by a strict dietary regimen.

 ## Unsplash photos